 9.5 Governors must not receive gifts, hospitality or benefits of any kind from a third party which might be seen to compromise their personal judgement or integrity.
-Any offer or receipt of such gifts, hospitality or benefits should immediately be reported to the Clerk.
+Any offer or receipt of such gifts, hospitality or benefits should immediately be reported to the Director of Governance and Policy.

-9.6 The Clerk will maintain a Register of Governors' Interests which will be open for public inspection.
-Governors must disclose routinely to the Governing Body all business interests, financial or otherwise, which they may have, and the Clerk will enter such interests on the Register.
+9.6 The Director of Governance and Policy will maintain a Register of Governors' Interests which will be open for public inspection.
+Governors must disclose routinely to the Governing Body all business interests, financial or otherwise, which they may have, and the Director of Governance and Policy will enter such interests on the Register.
 Governors must give sufficient details to allow the nature of the interests to be understood by enquirers.
-Governors should inform the Clerk whenever their circumstances change and interests are acquired or lost.
+Governors should inform the Director of Governance and Policy whenever their circumstances change and interests are acquired or lost.
 In deciding whether an interest should be disclosed, Governors should have regard to the meaning given to "interest" in paragraph 8.4 of this Code.